ukaea/ReMKiT1D-Workshop-2024/README.md

 ![](images/container_vscode_extensions_required.png "Extensions installed in the container")

 If you cannot see the extensions try searching the Extensions Marketplace (the search bar at the top of the Extensions menu).
 You can find the Python and Jupyter extensions there.
 To see which extensions are installed again simply clear this search bar.
+If you are missing any of the required extensions, you will be prompted to install them once you attempt running the supplied Jupyter notebooks.

 ### Testing the environment